EvanZhao119/evanzhao119.github.io/_posts/ai/2025-08-09-softmax-regression-tutorial.md

 ---

-## 1. Core Idea of Softmax Regression
+## 1. Core Idea of Softmax Regression for Multi-Class Classification
 The main difference between **Softmax regression** and **linear regression** is:
 - **Linear regression** predicts continuous values.
 - **Softmax regression** predicts a **probability distribution over classes** and chooses the one with the highest probability as the final prediction.

 ---

-## 2. Model Structure and Computation Flow
+## 2. Model Structure and Computation Flow in Softmax Regression

 ### (1) Input Features
 Let’s start with a feature vector: